Spriting with Sass and Compass

 Folder structure

-The basic idea behind spriting in Compass is that you drop your sprite images inside of a folder in your images/ folder and Compass will use your source images to build the much larger sprite sheet image.
-For our toolbar example the images/ folder would look something like this:
+folder and Compass will use your source images to build the much larger sprite sheet image.
+For our toolbar example the images/

 images/